onera/Noda/doc/source/getting_started.rst

        │       user_data.toml
        └───jobs
             └───fancy_simulation
-                    fancy1-input.txt
-                    fancy2-input.txt
+                    simulation1.toml
+                    simulation2.toml
                     make_fancy_graphs.py

-Running a simulation requires an input file, which must be a txt file named with a reference followed by ``-input.txt`` (for example, ``fancy1-input.txt``).
-Simulations can be run from a Python script (for example, ``make_fancy_graphs.py``) or interactively.
-The contents of the input file and common use cases are described in :ref:`basic_use`.
+Simulations are created from a Python script (for example, ``make_fancy_graphs.py``) or interactively in a Python interpreter.
+The configuration (system properties, simulation conditions) is provided through an input file with the `TOML <https://toml.io>`__ format (for example, ``simulation1.toml``) or directly through a Python dictionary.
+The contents of the configuration and common use cases are described in :doc:`basic_use`.

 When a simulation is run, if the ``NODA_HOME`` environment variable is provided and a ``data`` folder is found in the user directory, Noda will look for data